lnishan/Curriculum-Vitae/README.md

 - [Awesome Competitive Programming](https://github.com/lnishan/awesome-competitive-programming) (**700+ stars**, **200+ forks** on GitHub)
   - `Markdown`, `Algorithms`, `Data Structures`
-  - A curated list of awesome resources for Competitive Programming, Algorithms and Data Structures.
+  - A curated list of awesome resources for competitive programming, algorithms and data structures.
+This project was aimed to connect the world to information - and it did :) .

 - [lni::vector](https://github.com/lnishan/vector)
   - `C++`, `Data Structures`
   - A supercharged, almost-C++17-compliant std::vector implementation. lni::vector is up-to-149% more efficient than counterparts on major compilers - gcc 6, clang 3.8 and VS14.
-I’ve also found a major mistake in Facebook’s folly::fbvector.
+I've also found a major mistake in Facebook's folly::fbvector.

 - [massif-cherrypick](https://github.com/lnishan/massif-cherrypick)
   - `C++`, `Memory Profiling`